Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Contract Synthesis

 The VERIFYAI proposal anticipates that contract synthesis must ultimately operate across diverse languages, verification platforms, and specification paradigms.
-This broader view distinguishes contract construction from the artifact reuse mechanisms discussed in Section~\ref{sec:graphmatching}.
+This end-points of specification distinguish contract construction from the artifact reuse mechanisms discussed in Section~\ref{sec:graphmatching}.
 Here, the goal is not to discover correspondences between pre-existing artefacts, but to ensure that newly synthesised contracts can integrate flexibly into heterogeneous verification ecosystems.

 To this end, the conceptual architecture is intentionally language and tool-agnostic.
 It is designed to accommodate ACSL-style annotations, SMT-based constraints, or specifications for model checkers and theorem provers.
 This generality is informed by limitations noted in \cite{Beg2025Traceable}, where vertically siloed toolchains hinder interoperability and long-term maintainability.
 By foregrounding semantic grounding and verifier-driven refinement, VERIFYAI aims to establish an extensible basis from which specialised contract styles can be generated without compromising correctness.